-- first, the size: key limes are smaller than regular – Persian – limes
+- firstly the size: key limes are smaller than regular – Persian – limes

-- the rind: key limes have thin, leathery skin that is yellow when ripe
+- the rind: key limes have a thin, leathery skin that is yellow when ripe

 - flavour profile: key limes have a bolder, slightly herbal-floral aroma, and are more acidic than Persian limes

-- the interior: key limes have more seeds than regular limes
+- the inside: key limes have more seeds than regular limes

 THE AUTHENTIC KEY LIME PIE RECIPE

 So what is the true, authentic key lime recipe?
 Food historians tend to agree that it is the recipe that was founded by the sponge divers of the Key West area, and for all the key lime pie lovers out there it will be comforting to know that the sponge divers liked their pie simple.
-Their pie was just made of local key limes, condensed milk and eggs – three non-perishable ingredients that they always had with them on their fishing boats.
+Their pies were made with local key limes, condensed milk and eggs – three non-perishable ingredients that they always had with them on their fishing boats.